nicolasantillo/Operating-System-/README.md

 # Operating-System
-In this repository I have included all the exercises I carried out in preparation for the "Operating Systems" exam. <br>
+In this repository I have included all the exercises I carried out for the "Operating Systems" exam. <br>
 The file names correspond to the dates on which the exams were submitted.
 The main topics of the exercise were:
 <ol>